juesato/speech-to-text/README.md

 ```

 Google servers ignore clips over 60 seconds, so for clips longer than that, you have to specify how you want your audio files split into pieces.
 To use default package settings, the same code from above for clips under 60 seconds works.

+The speed varies, but in general, one hour of audio will take a couple minutes to process.

 ## Installation